 Step 3: Choose conversion goals.

 These are usually set up at the account level, so you shouldn’t have to change anything here.
 For an eCommerce business, we use calls from ads and purchases as conversions.
-For non-eCommerce businesses, we’ll choose goals such as contact form submissions, 2+ minutes on site, and click to call.
+For non-eCommerce businesses, we’ll choose goals such as contact form submissions, and calls from ads.

 Step 4: Select campaign type.